- Purchase the complete Expat Arrivals Norway Guide (PDF)

 Postal services in Norway

-Expats can use the postal system in Norway to ship packages to their family.
-Although it is expensive, the Norwegian postal service is very reliable and packages should arrive internationally within five to 10 business days.
+Expats can use the postal system in Norway to ship packages to their families.
+Although it is expensive, the Norwegian postal service is very reliable, and packages should arrive internationally within five to 10 business days.